Bhavya-Advani/bhavyaadvani_2511970_part3_regression_insights/outputs/model_equations.md

 However, including dummy variables for **all categories** together with the regression intercept would create **perfect multicollinearity**, commonly known as the **Dummy Variable Trap**.
 In this situation, one dummy variable can be perfectly predicted from the others, preventing the regression model from estimating unique coefficients.

-To avoid this problem, one category from each categorical variable was omitted and used as the **reference category**.
+To avoid this problem, one category from each categorical variable is omitted and used as the **reference category**.

 # Reference Categories